RitaOlenchuk/igemmunich2018/docs/intro.rst

 engineering cycles leading to a so far unreached DNA purification of up to 96% (bases sequenced) in our probes.
 To learn more about Phactory, please follow this
 link: http://2018.igem.org/Team:Munich

+Why is sequ-into an notable addition to your third generation sequencing routine?
+====
+“… our run times aren’t fixed, unlike the other systems.
+Some people even have what they are looking for after a few minutes in real time, with success criteria not being based on total yield and an en-run analysis.” - Clive G. Brown, CTO of Oxford Nanopore

+This raises a simple question: How do you check if you have what we are looking for in a quick and easy manner?

+The question could also be rephrased to: Is our sequencing run contaminated?
+In contrast to Illumina sequencing, for minION sequencing and third generation sequencing in genreal,

+there is always the possibility to abort a sequencing procedure, redo the library preparation and continue using the same chip.
+Especially when sequencing prokaryotic(-like) material, a high contamination of the sample is possible, either by human DNA/RNA from library prep, ribosomal RNA due to rRNA depletion not working, or even contamination from other organisms (host organism for phages, etc.).
+The earlier such a contamination is detected, the better the sequencing chip can be conserved for future use.
+Here we want to present sequint, a cross-platform tool to easily detect contaminated samples during a sequencing run.
+We are inspired of this idea after detecting a lot of E. coli in our data due to the complicacy of the purification.

+Especially the library preparation and the sequencing is in the hand of trained life scientists, while the down-stream analysis often is performed by trained computer scientists.
+However, especially when sequencing prokaryotic(-like) material, a high contamination of the sample is possible, either by human DNA/RNA from library prep, ribosomal RNA due to rRNA depletion not working, or even contamination from other organisms (host organism for phages, etc.).
+In contrast to Illumina sequencing, for minION sequencing there is always the possibility to abort a sequencing procedure, redo the library preparation and continue using the same chip.
+The earlier such a contamination is detected, the better the sequencing chip can be conserved for future use.
+We are inspired of this idea after detecting a lot of E. coli in our data due to the complicacy of the purification.
+Here we want to present sequint, a cross-platform tool to easily detect contaminated samples during a sequencing run.

 What can sequ-into help you with and what not?